 The clinical consequences of this decrease in ovarian androgens and the possible role of androgen therapy in women with POI have not been extensively studied.
 However, in one trial, 128 women with 46,XX POI on estrogen-progestin therapy were randomly assigned to 12 months of transdermal testosterone (150 mcg patch) or placebo .
 In spite of a significant increase in mean serum total testosterone concentrations in the testosterone group (52 and 50 ng/dL at 3 and 12 months, respectively), compared to placebo (16 and 18 ng/dL, respectively), there were no differences in quality of life, self-esteem, or mood symptoms between the two groups.
 The addition of testosterone to three years of estradiol-progestin therapy did not provide added benefit in BMD .

 Potential side effects of androgen replacement include hirsutism and acne, and with oral preparations, dyslipidemia.
 We therefore suggest not using androgen replacement therapy in this population.
 However, in women with coexisting adrenal insufficiency, adrenal androgen therapy with dehydroepiandrosterone appears to be beneficial.
 A more detailed discussion of androgen production and therapy in women is found elsewhere.
-(See "Overview of androgen deficiency and therapy in women" and "Dehydroepiandrosterone and its sulfate".)
+(See "Overview of androgen deficiency and therapy in women".)

 Autoimmune endocrinopathies — Young women with spontaneous POI are at increased risk for developing autoimmune adrenal insufficiency, a potentially fatal disorder .
 Generally, the development of disordered menses associated with POI precedes the development of symptomatic adrenal insufficiency by several years .
 If proper screening is performed, approximately 3 percent of women with spontaneous POI will be found to have asymptomatic autoimmune adrenal insufficiency .